 New Zealand has a dirty rivers problem.
 In 2017, two-thirds of the country’s rivers were deemed too polluted to swim in.
 Given this, research is being carried out to find ways in which the country can attempt to clean up its rivers.
-Ngārie Scartozzi is a Ph.D. student who is developing an eClean bioreactor that helps cleans contaminants from water bodies.
+Ngārie Scartozzi is a student developing an eClean bioreactor that helps cleans contaminants from water bodies.
 Bronnie Wild spoke to Scartozzi about her research and the wider issue of dirty rivers.

 Ngārie Scartozzi is a doctoral researcher at the University of Canterbury.
-Scartozzi has a background in commercial aquaculture and her specialty area is integrating mātaurānga Maori, traditional and contemporary Māori knowledge, with scientific research.
+She has a background in commercial aquaculture and her specialty area is integrating mātaurānga Maori, traditional and contemporary Māori knowledge, with scientific research.

-This interview was originally aired on 95bFM’s weekly news and current affairs show The Wire.
-For more stories like this click here.
+This interview originally aired on 95bFM’s weekly news and current affairs show The Wire.
+For more stories like this, click here.

 Disclaimer: The ideas expressed in this discussion reflect the views of the guest and not necessarily the views of The Big Q.

 You might also like: